 In Dutch 17th-century painting, the most common subjects for pendants were the five senses and the four seasons which were repeated in endless variations.
 Portraits of husband and wife were equally created as a pendant although the portrait category was the most conservative of all and left relatively little latitude for experimentation even in the hands of the most component masters like Rembrandt or Frans Hals.

 Emblem books were published in vast quantities.
 Alciato's Emblematum liber was reprinted 49 times, and 90 translations and adaptations all over Europe.
-Their popularity is often thought to reflect the seventeenth-century mind-set with its tendency to think in analogies and allegories.
+Their popularity is often thought to reflect the seventeenth-century mindset with its tendency to think in analogies and allegories.

 Many emblem books were intended for the "courting youth" young men and women in search of a spouse a topic which obviously made them fecund resources for interior painters who explore ritualized, burger courtship and love letter motifs.
 Some contained both emblems and songs.
-Hooft's Emblemata amatoria is one example (with 71 pages devoted to emblems and 73 to songs and sonnets).
+Pieter Corneliszoon Hooft's Emblemata amatoria is one example (with 71 pages devoted to emblems and 73 to songs and sonnets).

 Fortunately, the city walls of Delft were never attacked although Vermeer's household, with numerous children to support, was severely tested by the collapse of the art market.
 His wife would later testify that the artist had hardly earned anything from his own work and that he was forced to sell the works of other artists in which he dealt in at a great loss.
 He may have painted very little in his final years distracted by his service in the civic guards and his own bad health.

-Vermeer's characteristic monogram was carefully painted with light toned pigment on the shadowed side of the virginal as indicated above.
+Vermeer's characteristic monogram was carefully painted with light-toned pigment on the shadowed side of the virginal as indicated above.
 However, it cannot usually be distinguished in reproductions.

 Such is the power of Vermeer's work that each detail, no matter how minute, has been subjected to intense scrutiny by art historians.
-Like no other artist, he seems to have possessed an almost magical power which allowed him to imbue the breath of humanity in even the insignificant object of his compositions.
+Like no other artist, he seems to have possessed an almost magical power that allowed him to imbue the breath of humanity in even the insignificant object of his compositions.

 The theme of love seems to concord with the presence of the virginal.
 One vryerijboek (manual for young lovers) advises young women: "Learn ...to steal hearts/ With Clavecimbel-playing."

-Vermeer exploited every aspect of the painter's technical repertoire in order to strengthen the thematic content of his compositions.
+Vermeer exploited every aspect of the painter's technical repertoire to strengthen the thematic content of his compositions.
 In this work, the orthogonals of the linear perspective converge at the vanishing point located near the breast of the standing young musician.
 Consequentially, the observer's eye is subliminally led to the thematic heart of this painting as well, love, which issues from the heart.
-In fact, art historians have long known that not only Cupid (who is portrayed in the large ebony-framed picture in the background) but music had direct associations with love in 17th-centuy Netherlands.
+In fact, art historians have long known that not only Cupid (who is portrayed in the large ebony-framed picture in the background) but music had direct associations with love in 17th-century Netherlands.